 In a bowl mix the milk and lemon juice.
-Set aside to coagulate ( and basically become Buttermilk!)
+Set aside to coagulate for a good couple of minutes ( and basically become Buttermilk!).
+You’ll notice it will start to separate the fat slightly once it’s ready.

 Melt the butter and set aside for a moment.
 Allowing the butter to cool slightly before mixing it in will actually make a big difference.
 Thank you Mr Jamie Oliver for the tip!

-In another bowl mix the flour and bicarb soda.
+In another bowl mix the flour, sugar and bicarb soda.
 Make a well in the middle and pour in your cooled melted butter, the egg and 1/2 of the milk.

 Start whisking all the ingredients together.
 The batter will be very thick at this stage.